Utilization of Resources

 3)Utilization of soybean powder

-In June 2022, Kikkoman Food Products Company’s Noda Factory offered 220kg of soybean powder generated in the soy sauce producing process to Chiba Prefectural Agricultural College to support their research on “the value of unused resources as livestock feed.”
-The college has a plan to feed the soybean powder to pigs at the second half of the fattening phase, check their growth and senses, and investigate the cost efficiency and the value as livestock feed.
+In June 2022, the Noda Factory of Kikkoman Food Products Company offered 220kg of soybean powder generated in the soy sauce producing process to Chiba Prefectural Agricultural College to support their research on “the value of unused resources as livestock feed.”
+The college planned to feed the soybean powder to pigs at the late fattening phase, and investigate its growth performance, sensory evaluation, and economic efficiency with the aim of confirming its feed value.
 Soybean powder has been disposed as industrial wastes until now.
 If it turns out to be valuable as livestock feed, this research will contribute not only to the livestock agriculture but also to environmental conservation such as a reduction in CO2 emissions generated from disposing of industrial wastes.

 Raw food ingredient Okara Powder

-Kikkoman Soyfoods Company produces and sells soymilk products such as Chosei Tonyu and Oishii Muchosei Tonyu.
+Kikkoman Soyfoods Company produces and sells soymilk products such as processed soymilk (Chosei tonyu) and unsweetened soymilk (Oishii Muchosei Tonyu).

-Kikkoman Soyfoods Company dries the byproduct, okara, powderizes it, and sells it as a raw food ingredient.
+Kikkoman Soyfoods Company dries the okara, powderizes it, and sells it as a food ingredient.

 “Kikkoman Tonyu Okara Powder”